babylonlabs-io/cosmos-bsn-contracts/docs/contract-instantiation.md

 ## 4. Register Contracts in the Module (Governance)

-Create a governance proposal to register the four contract addresses in the Babylon SDK module.
+Create a governance proposal to register the four contract addresses in the Babylon SDK Module `x/babylon`.

 > Governance is needed because `MsgSetBSNContracts` updates module state and is
 > restricted to the module authority (default x/gov), preventing arbitrary users